Engawa

-The area under an engawa is sloped away from the building, and often paved, to carry the water away.
+The area under an engawa is sloped away from the building, and often paved, to carry water away.
 The area directly outside the paving is usually a collector drain that takes water still further away.
 The engawa is thus a way to bridge the obstacles good drainage puts between the indoors and the outdoors.

 Structure

 The engawa is supported on posts, identical to the other uprights of the house.
 A row of uprights runs long the inside of the engawa, and the shōji sliding screens run between these; a second row of uprights runs along the outside of the engawa.
 The posts traditionally stand on half-buried stones, pounded into the earth with a specialized maul, and the wood posts shaped to fit the upper surface.
 More recent houses may use concrete footings.

 The engawa floor may not be finished, or it may be polished or lacquered.